kevingscott/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-First use the plyr package to calculate the total number of steps taken per day and then the mean and median of those steps for each day.
-Then calculate the histogram of the total number of steps per day
+I first use the plyr package to calculate the total number of steps taken per day and then the mean and median of those steps for each day and then calculated the histogram of the total number of steps per day

 ```r
 total_steps_per_day <- ddply(activity_monitor_data, .(date), summarize, total = sum(steps))